icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 its application does not permit wide tolerances in the theoretical data.

 Accuracy was emphasised, and the final results are slightly different than those in [^2].
 But it is not clear from the data presented in NACA-TN-2904 that it is more accurate than [^2].
-And even with "modern" data it is difficult to determine that one method is substantially more accurate than the other.
-This will be the subject of a future post.

 ###Error estimates